rw4523/IS4523_TAScripts/MQ_Scripts/README.md

      * After the `.xlsx` is created, you need to copy paste the `LO`'s into the `.xlsx` file, before the block that is the quiz questions.
         * Might still require a human to check it, as it is not 100% perfect but will reduce time taken to make `.xlsx` file.
      * May require installing `tkinter`.
 For installation details, consult your package manager (pip, conda, etc.)
-        * Will likely be replacing this with Argparser in the future.